 Formerly called the Natural Resource Management (NRM) Levy, councils are required under the Landscape South Australia Act 2019 to collect the Landscape Levy on behalf of the state government.
-In 2020-21 the Levy for properties in the City of Holdfast Bay increased by \$13,000 to \$1.32 million.
-The State Government has yet to advise us of the increase to the Levy this year.
-However, the Draft 2021 - 22 Annual Business Plan has been developed based on an anticipated increase in the Levy of 1 per cent in the coming year.
+For 2021 - 22 the Levy for properties in the City of Holdfast Bay has increased by 1 per cent to \$1.3 million.